Power sharing: Centripetalism

 Centripetalism, sometimes called integrationism, is a form of democratic power sharing for divided societies (usually along ethnic, religious or social lines) which aims to encourage the parties towards moderate and compromising policies and to reinforce the centre of the divided political spectrum.
 As a theory, centripetalism developed out of the criticism of consociationalism by Donald L.Horowitz.
 Both models aim to provide institutional prescriptions for divided societies.
 While consociationalism aims to give inclusion and representation to each ethnic group, centripetalism aims to depoliticize ethnicity and to encourage the establishment of multi-ethnic parties.
+Horizontal power sharing refers to different organs of the state such as legislature, judiciary and executive.
+It is a democratic system in which power is divided among various bodies such as legislature, executive and judiciary.

+Power-sharing after civil wars

+Research by Killian Clarke, Anne Meng and Jack Paine, which examined all rebellions that overthrew a government since 1900, found that unified rebellions (with one major group taking power) tended to build lasting governments.
+Rebel governments formed through a coalition of rebel groups tended to produce short-lived governments, as coalition partners might renege on agreements, leading the country back into civil war.

 Examples

-Early modern examples of power sharing include the Peace of Augsburg and Peace of Westphalia.
-The Good Friday Agreement of 1998 in Northern Ireland is one of the famous examples of power sharing.
+Examples of power sharing include the Peace of Augsburg, the Peace of Westphalia, and the Good Friday Agreement of 1998 in Northern Ireland.

-Early examples of consociational power sharing include the Netherlands (1917–1967), Belgium since 1918, and Lebanon since 1943.
+Examples of consociational power sharing include the Netherlands (1917–1967), Belgium since 1918, and Lebanon since 1943.

-Examples of centripetal power sharing include Fiji (1997–2006), Northern Ireland (June 1973 – May 1974), Papua New Guinea, Sri Lanka, Indonesia, Kenya and Nigeria.
+Examples of centripetal power sharing include Fiji (1999–2006), Northern Ireland (June 1973 – May 1974), Papua New Guinea, Sri Lanka, Indonesia, Kenya and Nigeria.